gitMarv23/100-asian-eats/final/essay.md

 St. Maurice described the result of this border experience when tasting stir-fried mutton with fruit and sauce made from soy sauce, balsamic vinegar, and other flavoring agents by labeling the dish as "clearly Chinese cuisine".
 Such lack of ingredients to create a truly Japanese cuisine experience showed what was unable to cross the border on transport.

+In conclusion, the global competencies applied to the globalization of Japanese and Turkish cuisines really influenced the variety of associated dishes available today.
+The abundant options selectable in Western Civilization culture add changes to the authenticity of the original dishes, but sometimes have a much more rich, umami result in comparison.
+While the new adaptation may sometimes be a better result, the original dish does have its unbeatable moments when the selected ingredients come together accordingly.
+The importance of ingredients, preparation, and cooking process really influences the dish as equally important with the global competencies.

 ### References

 Christopher, Rachel.
 2023.
 "Nobu and the Globalisation of Japanese Food".
 Japan Nakama Blog. [https://www.japannakama.co.uk/nobu-and-japanese-food/](https://www.japannakama.co.uk/nobu-and-japanese-food/).